rolker/mru_transform/README.md

 # Project11 Transformations

-This nodes listens to Motion Reference Unit topics and publishes transforms to `/tf`.
+This ROS node listens to Motion Reference Unit topics and publishes transforms to `/tf`.
 Odometry is also published.

 Multiple sensors can be configured in a priority list and the node can fallback to secondary sensors if the primary one stops providing data.